rust-lang/rust/text/0000-do-not-recommend.md

 - The vast majority of cases where this would be used are for traits and impls that look very similar to `Iterator` and `impl<T: Iterator> IntoIterator for T`.
-We could potentially instead try to improve the compiler's diagnostics without this attribute, to detect chose cases.
+We could potentially instead try to improve the compiler's diagnostics without this attribute, to detect those cases.

 # Prior art
 [prior-art]: #prior-art